azhirnov/as-en/AE/docs/papers/bench/ARM_Mali_G57.md

 * [[4](../GPU_Benchmarks.md#4-Shader-instruction-benchmark)]:
 	- Only fp32 FMA - *(fp16 and mediump use same fp32 FMA)*.
 	- Fp32 FMA is preferred than FMul or FMulAdd.
-	- Fp32 and i32 datapaths can execute in parallel in 2:1 rate.
 	- Fp16 and mediump is 2x faster than fp32 in FMull, FAdd.
 	- Length is a bit faster than Distance and Normalize.
 	- ClampUNorm and ClampSNorm are fast.